Sibin-Sibi/Bay_wheels_exploration/README.md

 These questions are answered using exploratory analysis:

 ## Data Collection
-WE have 12 csv files, which are downloaded using request library, and stored in a file location
+WE have 12 csv files, which are downloaded using request library, and stored in a file location, these 12 csv files are joined using glob module, which retrieves file from the path.
+'OS' module helps in interacting with python.
 ```
 path = r'ford_bike_data'
 all_data = glob.glob(os.path.join(path, "*.csv"))
 ```
+After assesment, data is cleaned. and we perform various visualization using matplotlib and seaborn to anwer the questions

 ##### Univariate exploration:
 From 'month bike ride usage' we could see that number of customers using the bikes see an increase during march and april, so this is the time we could start campaigns to attract more customers to bike usage.
 This graph answers our first question about the time period during an year where campaigns to be initiated.
 Univariate analysis also discuss about bike rides during week in 'Bike rides during Weekdays' plot, where we could see bike usage is heavy during weekends whereas usage reduce to half during weekends